-Uterine cancers represent most common gynecological cancer in developed countries, being the fourth most common malignant tumor and participating with up to 5% in cancer-related death among women [1, 2].
-Over 400,000 newly developed cases of uterine cancers were documented in 2020 worldwide [3].
-During the last couple of decades, slight increase in uterine cancer incidence has been observed, which could be attributed to population aging, fertility decrease, and increase in prevalence of certain risk factors such as obesity, polycystic ovarian syndrome, lack of physical activity etc. [4].
+Uterine cancers represent most common gynecological cancer in developed countries, being the fourth most common malignant tumor and participating with up to 5% in cancerrelated death among women [1, 2].
+Over 400.000 newly-developed cases of uterine cancers were documented in 2020. in world [3].
+During the last decades, slight increase in uterine cancer incidence has been observed, which could be attributed to ageing of population, fertility decrease and increase in prevalence of certain risk factors such as obesity, polycystic ovarian syndrome, lack of physical activity etc. [4].
 Uterine malignant tumors can be of epithelial (endometrial carcinoma) and mesenchymal (uterine sarcoma) origin.
-Histopathological classification of uterine cancers should be performed according to World Health Organization criteria [5].
+Histopathological classification of uterine cancers should be performed according to World Health Organization (WHO) criteria [5].

 Primary treatment of uterine cancer consists of hysterectomy with ovariectomy, with or without lymph nodes dissection, and in case of positive risk factors adjuvant therapy (chemotherapy and/or irradiation) should be taken into consideration.
-Despite optimal surgical and adjuvant treatment, 7-15% women who initially had early stage endometrial carcinoma [stages I and II as defined by The International Federation of Gynecology and Obstetrics (FIGO)] develop recurrent disease, and women with more advanced disease at diagnosis have much higher chances of recurrence [6].
+Despite optimal surgical and adjuvant treatment, 7-15% women who initially had early stage endometrial canreinoma (stages I and II as defined by The International Federation of Gynecology and Obstetrics - FIGO) develop recurrent disease, and women with more advanced disease at diagnosis have much higher chances of recurrence [6].
 Endometrial cancer relapse can be difficult to treat, particularly in patients who already received radiotherapy, or have oligometastatic disease.
-In the past couple of years, five-year survival rate of women with relapsed endometrial carcinoma registered three-fold increase, from 25% to 75%, due to better selection for treatment [6].
+In the past couple of years, 5-year survival rate of women with relapsed endometrial carcinoma registered 3-fold increase, from 25% to 75%, due to better selection for treatment [6].
 Therefore, for better patient selection, research of predictive biomarkers and prospective outcome analysis in larger study population is of key importance [6].
-In patients with uterine sarcomas, high recurrence rate is present in all disease stages, despite surgery and adjuvant therapy, with the recurrence rate of 53-71%, from which 22% was pelvic, 58% distant, and 20% mixed [7].
+In patients with uterine sarcomas, high recurrence rate is present in all disease stages, despite surgery and adjuvant therapy, with the recurrence rate of 53-71%, from which 22% pelvic, 58% distant and 20% mixed [7].